Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/about-mesh.md

 If you're just starting your dbt journey, don't worry about building a multi-project architecture right away.
 You can _incrementally_ adopt the features in this guide as you scale.
 The collection of features work effectively as independent tools.
 Familiarizing yourself with the tooling and features that make up a multi-project architecture, and how they can apply to your organization will help you make better decisions as you grow.

 For additional information, refer to the [<Constant name="mesh" /> FAQs](/best-practices/how-we-mesh/mesh-5-faqs).

-## Learning goals

-- Understand the **purpose and tradeoffs** of building a multi-project architecture.
-- Develop an intuition for various **<Constant name="mesh" /> patterns** and how to design a multi-project architecture for your organization.
-- Establish recommended steps to **incrementally adopt** these patterns in your dbt implementation.